varnish/libvmod-tinykvm/docs/glossary.md

 Default: Disabled

+* `hugepage_arena_size`

+Enable hugepages for main memory for the given number of megabytes, after which use normal pages.
+Setting this to zero will disable hugepages, and setting it to 2 MB or higher will enable them up to that point.
+Do *NOT* enable this unless you have enough hugepages on the host system allocated beforehand.

+Granularity: 2 MB

-* `request_hugepages`
+* `request_hugepage_arena_size`

-Enable hugepages for request handling (memory banks).
+Enable hugepages for request handling (memory banks) up to the given number of megabytes, after which use normal pages.
 This can result in a modest performance increase (above native performance).
-Do *NOT* enable this unless you have enough hugepages allocated beforehand.
+Do *NOT* enable this unless you have enough hugepages on the host system allocated beforehand.
+This setting scales with the concurrency level of the program, eg. concurrency=32 with request_hugepage_arena_size=16 would require 256x 2MB hugepages.

-Default: Disabled
+Granularity: 2 MB

 * `split_hugepages`